team20/team20.github.io/team20_styleguide.md

 ---
 Prefix static variables with `s_` and don't capitalize the first word after it, e.g. `s_subsystem`
 Format with tabs!
+Methods in `CommandComposer` that are used for creating auto command sequences should have the name `getXAuto`, with `X` being the actions that the commands will do.
+An example is `getScoreThreeThenBalanceAuto`.

 WPILib Style
 ---